Kongzted/PokemonGo-Bot-Updater/README.md

 # License:
 * This script is free to use and share.
-* It's illegal to edit or charge money for it.
+* It's illegal to edit or charge money for this script.
 * Only i (Kongzted Development) can do so, because i am the legal owner of this script.